-Martha is a single woman working at a television talk show.
-When her younger sister gets married, everyone's wondering when Martha is going to meet Mr. Right and tie the knot.
-When by chance, Martha meets a handsome stranger named Whitman, the two fall madly in love with each other.
-But soon Martha discovers little quirks in Whitman... little quirks that become horrifying nightmares.
-But by the time Martha realizes that she must break up with him, it'll take more than subtle hints to make him go away -- she'll have to get into the most outrageous predicaments to rid herself of Mr. Wrong.Written by
+Martha Alston (Ellen DeGeneres) is a single woman working at a television talk show.
+When her younger sister gets married, everyone wonders when Martha will meet Mr. Right and tie the knot.
+By chance Martha suddenly meets a handsome stranger named Whitman Crawford (Bill Pullman), the two fall madly in love.
+But Martha soon discovers little quirks in Whitman, little quirks that become horrifying nightmares.
+But by the time she realizes that she must break up with him, it'll take more than subtle hints to make him go away; she'll need to get into the most outrageous predicaments to rid herself of Mr. Wrong.Written by

 Eric Yang <email@example.com>

 Martha's father says "This is the best God damned gazpacho I have ever had ever tasted," nearly running "ever had ever tasted" together, because the line was "ever tasted" and he accidentally said "ever had"; the director opted to leave the flub in.
 See more »

 prepare to be consumed, Martha Alston!
 PREPARE TO BE... oh, God!
 They're dead.
 Bob?